 In Louisiana, surrogacy arrangements are so restricted that it is limited to only married heterosexual couples.
-In Michigan, New Jersey, New York, and Washington, only altruistic surrogacy is allowed.
+In Michigan, New Jersey and New York only altruistic surrogacy is allowed.

 In fact, in these states, surrogacy arrangements are considered a criminal offence.

 In accordance with the laws of New York, for example, anyone involved in a surrogacy arrangement is subject to a fine of up to $10,000.
 Furthermore, any person who is willing to or acts as an intermediary in a surrogacy arrangement will be considered guilty of a felony, and would be fined anyway.

 In Michigan, intended parents can be fined with up to $50,000, and imposed a penalty of up to one year imprisonment.